Crogarox/godot-jigglebones-CS/README.md

 # godot-jigglebones-CS
-An addon that brings jigglebones to Godot Engine 3.0.
+An addon that brings jigglebones to Godot Engine 3.4.
 Redone in C# for Godot Mono Version.
+The original GDscript version. https://github.com/Bauxitedev/godot-jigglebones

 How to use it
 1. Download the repository as zip and extract it.